-Anne Charity Hudley, a professor in UCSB’s Linguistics Department, discusses the use of linguistics to inform the intersections of race, social class, sexuality, and gender identification.
+Anne Charity Hudley, a former professor in UCSB’s Linguistics Department, discusses the use of linguistics to inform the intersections of race, social class, sexuality, and gender identification.

 The Department of Linguistics is on the cutting edge of a field that seeks explanations for language as a fundamental human activity, by way of studying how languages are used by their speakers.
 We are considered an international leader in developing ideas and methods that are moving the field of linguistics into a new era.